 HBP acknowledges and is aware, and will adhere to the requirements set forth in 935 CMR 500.105 (4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment.
 Any actions taken, or programs instituted, will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.

 Plan Evaluation

-HBP will always be evaluating this plan and will take suggestions to improve this plan and foster a more diverse workplace.
+HBP will always be evaluating this plan and will take suggestions to improve this plan and promote the positive impact of cannabis companies throughout these communities.